Tom Rhodes: Television

 Rhodes starred in NBC's Mr. Rhodes during the 1996-1997 fall lineup.
 It was his first primetime television show and lasted for 19 episodes, although 2 episodes were left unaired.
 It followed The Jeff Foxworthy Show at 8:30 p.m. on Monday nights.
 People Magazine gave the show an 'A−' in their "Picks & Pans" section, calling Rhodes a "gifted standup comic" and the show "a Welcome Back, Kotter for the gentry."
 Rhodes has gone on record saying his time on the show was only about six months of his life, but the effect it had on him was immense.
 The Orlando Sentinel reviewed his sitcom unfavorably, mostly critiquing his acting.
 During filming, Rhodes said that the constant jokes about his long hair and his inability to focus on stand-up, started to get to him.
 When the show ended, he used the money he earned to live comfortably in New York City again and concentrate on comedy.
 He called this his "NBC Artists Grant".

 Rhodes had a relationship with Dutch actress Anniek Pheifer, and moved to the Netherlands with her.
 The relationship ended, but it jumpstarted his involvement in Dutch television.
 He hosted the talk show Kevin Masters Show starring Tom Rhodes.
 The show ran on Yorin for two years beginning in 2002.
 The producers of the show wanted an American to host the show and give his take on Dutch culture.
 The name Kevin Masters was a generic one to use until they found an actual host.
-Tom's audition for the show featured his normal stand-up routine and was selected as the best by producers.
+His audition for the show featured his normal stand-up routine and was selected as the best by producers.
 Rhodes was akin to David Letterman in the Dutch late-night talk show world.
-In addition to Dutch celebrities, Tom interviewed American celebrities, as well.
+In addition to Dutch celebrities, Rhodes interviewed American celebrities, as well.
 Since there is no censorship on Dutch television, Rhodes was able to smoke marijuana with Tenacious D at an Amsterdam coffee shop and Steve-O stapled his scrotum to his leg in full uncensored nudity.
 Rhodes lived in the Netherlands for five years.